Monsoon

 Journeying into the brothels, detention centers and NGO rescue operations of Thailand’s north, Emma Gable, a young American human rights attorney with aspirations to “save the women of the world” collides with an imprisoned Kachin migrant sex worker from war-torn Burma whose only goal is to return to the brothel from where she was rescued.

-The story focuses on the aftermath of a brothel raid in Chiang Rai, Northern Thailand.
-Lipoh, a young Kachin (ethnic minority) migrant from Burma, seems to be underage, making her an automatic “trafficking victim” in the eyes of the law.
-Emma Gable, an NGO case worker from Cedar Falls, Indiana is sent to prepare Lipoh to be a witness in a trial to prosecute her trafficker.
-Emma must convince Lipoh to be the person everyone sees: a trafficking victim.
+Land of Smiles dives into the world of human trafficking in Thailand as seen through the eyes of sex workers, grassroots activists, NGO employees and other members of the anti-trafficking movement.
+When an NGO-led brothel raid in Northern Thailand identifies Lipoh, a young Kachin migrant from Burma as being underage, she is detained and branded a “trafficking victim.”
+Emma Gable, an idealistic law student from Indiana working for the NGO is sent to prepare Lipoh to be a witness in a case against her trafficker.
 But Lipoh is unwilling to cooperate.
 She insists that she is eighteen, and was working in the brothel willingly.
 Not only that—she wants to go back.

 Journeying into the brothels, detention centers and NGO rescue operations of Thailand’s north, Emma Gable, a young American human rights attorney with aspirations to “save the women of the world” collides with an imprisoned Kachin migrant sex worker from war-torn Burma whose only goal is to return to the brothel from where she was rescued.

-The story focuses on the aftermath of a brothel raid in Chiang Rai, Northern Thailand.
-Lipoh, a young Kachin (ethnic minority) migrant from Burma, seems to be underage, making her an automatic “trafficking victim” in the eyes of the law.
-Emma Gable, an NGO case worker from Cedar Falls, Indiana is sent to prepare Lipoh to be a witness in a trial to prosecute her trafficker.
-Emma must convince Lipoh to be the person everyone sees: a trafficking victim.
+Land of Smiles dives into the world of human trafficking in Thailand as seen through the eyes of sex workers, grassroots activists, NGO employees and other members of the anti-trafficking movement.
+When an NGO-led brothel raid in Northern Thailand identifies Lipoh, a young Kachin migrant from Burma as being underage, she is detained and branded a “trafficking victim.”
+Emma Gable, an idealistic law student from Indiana working for the NGO is sent to prepare Lipoh to be a witness in a case against her trafficker.
 But Lipoh is unwilling to cooperate.
 She insists that she is eighteen, and was working in the brothel willingly.
 Not only that—she wants to go back.

 Foreign

 Foreign interrogates the politics of modern Burma and the plight of women’s rights activists, diplomats, and international aid workers striving to end the country’s civil war amidst the Rohingya genocide.
-Probing the passion and politics of Rangoon’s peacebuilding elite, Foreign reveal the conflicting dynamics of activist forces working to bring a country from conflict to peace.
+Probing the passion and politics of Rangoon’s peacebuilding elite, Foreign reveals the conflicting dynamics of activist forces working to bring a country from conflict to peace.

 November, 2016.
 Emerging from decades of isolation, Burma (Myanmar) is a nation in transition.
 Military rule has left the former British colony devastated, and ethnic war ravages the land.
 Despite this, hopes are running high that Nobel Laureate Aung San Suu Kyi’s political party, which swept the country’s first democratic elections in a landslide victory, will usher in an era of peace.

 Reeling from the U.S. Presidential election, Emma arrives in Rangoon (Yangon) to report on the country’s nascent democratic transition.
-There she meets the dazzling Ma May, a prominent queer feminist leader whom the international donors are enamored by; Annabel Morton, a dedicated aid worker championing women’s rights; her husband Daniel, a self-assured British diplomat; and Oliver Dembele, a smooth-taking Scottish entrepreneur who opens Emma’s eyes to Rangoon’s magnificence and decay.
+There she meets the dazzling Ma May, a prominent queer feminist leader whom the international donors are enamored by; Annabel Morton, a dedicated aid worker championing women’s rights; her husband Daniel, a self-assured British diplomat; and Oliver Dembele, a smooth-talking Scottish entrepreneur who opens Emma’s eyes to Rangoon’s magnificence and decay.
 Diving into the glamour and grit of her work, Emma becomes captivated by a nation whose people who seem committed to healing the wounds of their traumatic past.

-Meanwhile, as Ma May reaps the rewards of her achievements, she is pulled into tumultuous family dynamics by her father, an illustrious military Commander whom she renounced in her youth.
+Back in Yangon, as Ma May reaps the rewards of her achievements, she is pulled into tumultuous family dynamics by her father, an illustrious military Commander whom she renounced in her youth.
 Throwing her support behind Ma May’s organization, Annabel recognizes her attraction to Ma May, and the women’s relationship becomes romantic.
 Emma discovers the affair – a criminal offense under the repressive regime – and realizes the danger her knowledge could create.

 But when a wave of violence breaks out in Muslim-dominated Rakhine State and the people of Burma – including Ma May’s activist colleagues – begin to openly condone mass atrocities and the displacement of thousands, the spell of Emma’s romance with the country is quickly broken.
 Scrambling to follow the trail of the unfolding crisis, Emma realizes that Burma is not the success story it’s been made out to be.